 You will need to calculate the percentage of your home you use for a workspace.
 Let’s say you use your home office.
 You need to take the size of your workspace (let’s say 200 square feet) and divide by the square footage of your home (let’s say 2,000 square feet).
 That translates to 10 percent of your home devoted to workspace.
 But let’s say you use your dining room, which is not obviously used for work.
 You then need to do further calculations (i.e., the hours per week you use it for work) to determine the true percentage for workspace in your home.
 Go to the CRA calculator to assist you.

-If you are an employee who is paid a salary, you can deduct a portion of your hydro, rent, heat, and—new for this year—home internet access fees, and cell phone minutes, Tatem says.
+If you are an employee who is paid a salary, you can deduct a portion of your hydro, rent, heat, home internet access fees, and cell phone minutes, says Liisa Tatem, a chartered public accountant and financial planner at Money Coaches Canada in Toronto.
 If you work partially or solely on commission, you are also allowed to claim a percentage of your home insurance and property taxes.
 As for office supplies, you can claim the full amount on form T777s if you are required to buy them for your work, Tatem says.

 Watch out for the things you cannot claim as an employee: mortgage interest, mortgage payments, home internet connection fees, furniture and capital expenses are all no nos.
 Those are deductions specifically for the self-employed.
 So, that pricey ergonomic chair you just bought when your back needed more support?
 Wise purchase—but not a tax claim.